 Something to be aware of: it is very tempting to think that trunki could substitute a buggy for older children but, personally, I do not think this is the case.
 Trunki works well as a temporary child seat but pulling your child along on it is not recommended by the manufacturer and it is not particularly handy for the parent for more than a couple of minutes.
 Riding on it requires some legwork that a tired kid could get grumpy about (majour understatement for: epic meltdown)

 Overall evaluation: we find trunki excellent and we do recommend it as children luggage, especially for road trips and plane journeys that do not require quick airport transfers.
-If you want to read a detailed trunki review, I recommend you read this post by expert family travel bloggers Wandering Wagars which have a comprehensive look at their Melissa and Doug trunki.
+You can read our full trunki review or click on the image below to see all the specs on the Amazon website (affiliate link)

 Children backpacks pros and cons

 I am a fan of rucksacks and for my own travel I choose backpacks whenever I can: a good quality pack will evenly spread the weight on your back and will keep your hands free, which I find invaluable especially when travelling alone with kids and need to hold two little hands!
 I also find them useful for kids, especially for short trips.